• Skip to primary navigation

 9. Whole grains

-Consuming whole grains like oatmeal, quinoa, and brown rice can improve heart health by lowering bad cholesterol levels, reducing inflammation, and preventing the formation of blood clots.
-These grains contain fiber and essential nutrients, making them an important part of a heart-healthy diet.
+Consuming whole grains, such as oatmeal, quinoa, and brown rice, can improve heart health by lowering harmful cholesterol levels, reducing inflammation, and preventing the formation of blood clots.
+These grains are rich in fiber and essential nutrients, making them a vital component of a heart-healthy diet.

 10. Olive oil